 Pro Tip: Look for seasonal clues like unshovelled snow or missing holiday decorations as well.

-It’s time to start building your list of motivated sellers from Driving for Dollars that you can market to later on.
+It’s time to start building your list of motivated sellers that you can market to later on.

 For any distressed property you find, you want to get the following information:

-This information will help you see over time how each of your drives have gone.
+This information will help you see over time how each of your drives has gone.

-The information you want to look up is:
+The information you want to look up is as follows:

 Based on the information you researched, remove any properties that don’t meet your criteria like:

 Pro Tip: A homeowner who bought his property in the last year or two will likely be less motivated to sell than someone who has owned the property for 5-7 years or longer.

 Once you have selected the properties that meet your criteria, the next step is to begin marketing to their respective owners.

 You can choose from one of the following marketing channels to contact the property owner: